ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 date: 2021-10-18
 categories:
   - Energy
-excerpt: Is their an opportunity cost of saving carbon with battery storage?
+excerpt: Is there an opportunity cost to saving carbon with battery storage?

 ---